-- 6. If both referees whistle for an infraction and agree about which team should be penalised but have different opinions as to the severity of the punishment, then the most severe of the two punishments shall be given. - 7.
+- 6. If both referees whistle for an infraction and agree about which team should be penalised but have different opinions as to the severity of the punishment, the joint decision that the referees reach after consulting with each other will apply.
+If they do not manage to reach a joint decision, then the most severe of the two punishments shall be given. - 7.
 If both referees whistle for an infraction, or the ball has left the court, and the two referees show different opinions as to which team should have possession, then the joint decision that the referees reach after consulting with each other will apply.
 If they do not manage to reach a joint decision, then the opinion of the court referee will prevail.

-- A time-out is obligatory.
-Following the consultation between the referees, they give clear hand signals and the game is restarted after whistle signal (2:8d, 15:5). - 8.
-Both referees are responsible for keeping the score.
+A time-out is obligatory.
+Following the consultation between the referees, they give clear hand signals and the game is restarted after whistle signal (2:8d, 15:5).

+- 8. Both referees are responsible for keeping the score.
 They also take notes about warnings, suspensions and disqualifications. - 9.
 Both referees are responsible for controlling the playing time.
 If there is any doubt about the accuracy of the timekeeping, the referees reach a joint decision (see also 2:3).